openfaas/openfaas.github.io/_posts/2023-07-04-build-a-multi-tenant-functions-platform.md

 We've just signed a deal with E2E Networks Limited, an ISP based in India to white-label OpenFaaS so that they can offer a "functions capability" for customers, think of it like AWS Lambda, but run with OpenFaaS.
 The popularity of OpenFaaS along with the flat-rate cost of our enterprise licensing was particularly attractive to them.

+I reached out to [Artyom Sivkov - Engineering Director at Waylay](https://be.linkedin.com/in/artyomsivkov) for a quote to share:

+> "At Waylay.io, OpenFaaS is our default choice when it comes to building robust, performant and scalable solutions for both SaaS and on-premises deployments.
+We especially value the constant evolution of OpenFaaS that brings more and more added value to our products and attention of OpenFaaS team to our requests and feedback."

 ## Core components

 In each of these multi-tenant use-cases, the customers have a Kubernetes cluster, this could be self-hosted (Rancher, K3s, Kubespray, Ansible, on-prem or cloud-based) or a managed offering like AKS, GKE or EKS.